Simultaneous Khintchine theorem on manifolds in positive characteristics: convergence case: Introduction

-To adapt the approach of \cite{BY}, we therefore work over the extended field $\mathcal{K}(T^{\frac{1}{\ell}})$.
-This, however, introduces additional challenges.
-In particular, the polynomial ring $\mathcal{R}$ is no longer a lattice in the extension $\mathcal{K}(T^{\frac{1}{\ell}})$, but merely a discrete subgroup.
+To circumvent this, we therefore work over the extended field $\K\left(T^{\frac{1}{\ell}}\right)$.
+This, however, introduces additional challenges; for instance, the polynomial ring $\mathcal{R}$ is no longer a lattice in the extension $\K\left(T^{\frac{1}{\ell}}\right)$, but merely a discrete subgroup.
 As a result, the classical tools of the geometry of numbers are not directly applicable.
-To overcome this obstacle, we establish results in the geometry of numbers for specific discrete subgroups, which are not necessarily lattices (see \cref{sec:geometry of numbers}).
-Moreover, in the appendix \cref{sec:minima}, we establish a result concerning the first successive minima of such discrete subgroups over $\mathcal{K}(T^{\frac{1}{\ell}})$, which we believe to be of independent interest. \\
+To overcome this obstacle, we establish results in the geometry of numbers for specific discrete subgroups that are not necessarily lattices (see \cref{sec:geometry of numbers}).
+Moreover, in the appendix \cref{sec:minima}, we establish a result concerning the first successive minima of such discrete subgroups over $\K\left(T^{\frac{1}{\ell}}\right)$, which we believe to be of independent interest. \\